cs640-fall20205/joins-activity-Susmitha123-Sri/src/postgres/joins.md

 Questions

 1. Which customers are not included in the result?
+   All are included
-2. Which orders are not included in the result?
+2. Which orders are not included in the result? o3 o4
 3. When is a row included?
+   A row is included for every customer from the Customers table, regardless of whether they have orders or not.
 4. What is the meaning of LEFT OUTER JOIN?
+   LEFT OUTER JOIN returns all records from the left table (Customers), and the matched records from the right table (Orders).
+If there is no match, the result will contain NULL values for the right table columns.

 ---